tlehman/ccc/README.md

 ccc
 ```

-## Looking up a particular Canon
+## Looking up a particular paragraph

-If you wanted to look up a particular canon, like CCC 2765,
+If you wanted to look up a particular paragraph, like CCC 2765,
 type `ccc 2765`:

 ```